Listen to this article

 Both sides seem to be in agreement on one thing: the fate of this neighborhood has become a flashpoint moment for Palestinian and Jewish rights in Jerusalem.

-Israel’s Supreme Court heard the case on Monday, August 2, 2021, and basically sent the case back to arbitration.
-There will be no immediate evictions in the neighborhood as the court has ruled that the two parties still need to iron out the details of the land’s ownership.
+Israel’s Supreme Court heard the Sheikh Jarrah neighborhood case on Monday, August 2, 2021, and basically sent the case back to arbitration.
+That ruling stated that there would be no immediate evictions as the court has ruled that the two parties still need to iron out the details of the land’s ownership.